sinanislekdemir/payton/README.md

 those, definition of forth dimension as time can get foggy in terms of relativity.)

-Payton gives you ability to extend your graphics into 4 dimensions.
+Payton gives you the ability to extend your graphics into 4 dimensions.
 It is not a software but a software development toolkit/library built with Python.
 This will give users ability to read real time data from sensors, cameras or any other data sources in realtime and visualise them in real time.
 Data source can be a thermometer, a random number generator, a toy car connected to a speed sensor, a map, a vehicle port or anything that generates time based 3d data.
-Further more, it can be a time based formula.
+Furthermore, it can be a time based formula.
 As this can get too complex, a software with that complexity will probably be too hard to use and understand where Payton is designed to be as simple as it can be.
 So easy to program that a newbie can kick-start it just by following the tutorials.